Richardbmk/comfysloth/lambda-function/README.md

 6. In the "Key" field, enter `STRIPE_SECRET_KEY`.
 In the "Value" field, enter your actual Stripe secret key.

 7. Click on the "Save" button to save your changes.

+Delete everything except de zip file to avoid npm conflicts with the node modules.